 3. Was the food frozen properly and how is the packaging?

-When meats, fruits and vegetables are safely stored and frozen at the proper temperature (at or below -18 degrees celsius), they can usually be consumed between six months to one year later regardless of the best before date and depending on the food.
-(See the poultry and meats sections in the list above.)
+When meats, fruits and vegetables are safely stored and frozen at the proper temperature (at or below -18 degrees celsius), they can usually be consumed between six months to one year later regardless of the best before date and

 If the frozen items have freezer burn or icicles formed on them—or if the packaging is ripped—they may not be safe to eat.